 Note: Marking your posts/pages/products etc., with a “noindex” tag is a completely different concept and shouldn’t be confused with setting a custom Canonical URL.

-In this article, we’ll walk you through the exact steps on how to set Canonical URLs on your website with Rank Math:
+In this article, we’ll walk you through the exact steps on how to set Canonical URLs on your website with Rank Math.
+Before that,

 1 Edit the Post/Page

 At first, you need to open the post/page that contains the duplicate content by clicking on the Edit as shown below:

 2 Navigate to the Advanced Tab of Rank Math

 Once you’ve opened the post/page, navigate to the Advanced tab of the Rank Math in your editor.
 If you’re unable to find the Advanced tab, please enable the advanced mode from WordPress Dashboard > Rank Math > Dashboard.